thichuong/ambidex_survival/README.md

 Every weapon features a primary attack and a unique "Skill" (`Q` for Left Hand, `E` for Right Hand).

 ### 🗡️ Sword (Melee)
-A powerful close-quarters weapon with two distinct styles.
+A powerful close-quarters weapon with advanced mechanical depth.
+- **Swing Mechanics**: Features a semi-circular damage arc (180°) that adjusts its origin point based on the equipped hand (Left/Right) for a more natural combat feel.
+- **Modes**:
     - **Normal Mode**: Standard strikes with moderate range and high damage.
     - **Shattered Mode (Skill Toggle)**: The blade shatters into fragments, covering a massive area but dealing lower damage per hit.
+- **AOE Property**: The sword is classified as an AOE weapon, which applies a 50% penalty to lifesteal healing.

 ### 🔫 Gun (Firearm)
 A versatile ranged weapon with three fire modes.